 No matter how much of a control freak you may be or how put-together you may want to keep your life, there are just some things; some events and happenings, that will remain out of your power to alter; like a sudden death of a loved one, loss of a job, sudden illness, etc. The kindest thing you can do for yourself during such times is to accept your predicament as fate, or destiny and let life take charge instead of forcing and anticipating circumstances that seem good to you.

-Perhaps, the loved one you lost encouraged you to learn the value of life and not take any opportunity for granted, to fulfil your desires and achieve your goals.
+Perhaps, the loved one you lost encouraged you to learn the value of life and not take any opportunity for granted, to fulfill your desires and achieve your goals.
 Maybe the job that you lost is paving your way to your dream job that you lost hopes of securing years ago.
 You can learn something positive even from the darkest times of your life because every dark cloud has a silver lining.

 Learn to Be Grateful